thenamanshukla/NITMzAppointmentSystem-Java/README.md

 # NIT Mizoram Administration Appointment System

-> **A Java Swing desktop application** built during my 2nd semester at NIT Mizoram — where Object-Oriented Programming introduced me to the world of Java, and a chance encounter with Swing/AWT sparked an idea.
+> **A Java Swing desktop application** built during my 2nd semester at NIT Mizoram, where Object-Oriented Programming introduced me to the world of Java, and a chance encounter with Swing/AWT sparked an idea to solve a real campus problem: unorganized and unstructured appointment visits to the administration building.

 ---

 ## The Story Behind This Project

-During my early days at NIT Mizoram, visiting the administration building was always a frustrating experience — long queues, no clear system, students waiting without knowing when (or if) they'd be seen.
+During my early days at NIT Mizoram, visiting the administration building was always a frustrating experience, long queues, no clear system, students waiting without knowing when (or if) they'd be seen.
 There was no structure, no tracking, no confirmation of any kind.

 That same semester, we were introduced to **Object-Oriented Programming** in Java.
-When I discovered **Java Swing and AWT**, I was fascinated — the idea that you could build real, interactive desktop applications with Java felt like a superpower.
+When I discovered **Java Swing and AWT**, I was fascinated, the idea that you could build real, interactive desktop applications with Java felt like a superpower.
 So I decided to build something that actually solved a problem I was living every day.

 This project was built almost entirely during that 2nd semester.
-The core logic, UI, slip generation with unique IDs — all of it was done back then.
+The core logic, UI, slip generation with unique IDs, all of it was done back then.
 The only piece missing was a real database.
-Years later, I came back and integrated **MySQL** to make it fully persistent.
+Months later, I came back and integrated **MySQL** to make it fully persistent.

-Every appointment slip generated carries a **unique ID** (`APT-XXXXXXXX`) along with the date and authority — making each slip traceable and one-of-a-kind.
+Every appointment slip generated carries a **unique ID** (`APT-XXXXXXXX`) along with the date and authority- making each slip traceable and one-of-a-kind.

 ---